TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 Please understand that Barnes &.
 Noble does not control these third party cookies, and you should check the privacy policy of the Internet advertising company or advertiser to see whether and how it uses cookies.

 Whenever you click on links and banners on any Barnes &.
 Noble Website that take you to a third party website, you will be subject to the third party's privacy policies, not Barnes &.
 Noble's.
-This Privacy Policy applies solely to information collected by Barnes &.
-Noble.
+This Privacy Policy applies solely to information collected by the Barnes &.
+Noble enterprise.

 In addition, our website includes links to other websites whose privacy practices may differ from those of Barnes &.
 Noble.
 If you submit personal information to any of those sites, your information is governed by their privacy policies.
 We encourage you to carefully read the privacy policy of any website you visit.